Saran-Wang/dsproject/manuscript.md

 5. Transmission and amount of haze removed

+Transmission means the attenuation of radiance, and there are many ways to calculate transmission.
+One of the most efficient method is called “dark channel prior dehazing”, with which we could estimate the thickness of the haze and recover a haze-free image.
+The definition of “dark channel prior dehazing” is that outdoor images contains some pixels whose intensity is very low in at least one color channel, and it is able to directly estimate the thickness of the haze and recover a high-quality haze-free image (10.1109/TPAMI.2010.168).
+The amount of haze removed is calculated by `((dc(I)-dc(J))**2).mean()`, where dc is dark channel, I is the original hazy image, and J is the dehazed image.

+To calculate the transmission and the amount of haze removed, the first step is to set appropriate transmission rate for different images, and then dehaze them.
+We can see the second figure @fig:dehazedone, which is already dehazed, is obviously brighter than the original image.
+The process of dehazing is like lifting a mask from the original image.
+However, we can see the lower part of the dehazed image has some noises, and currently I can’t deal with them.
+Fortunately, for images from the same video, the place where noises occur is the same.
+Therefore, all we need to do is to select the appropriate region of interest for images from different videos to get rid of noises.
+And figure @fig:dehazeroi is the final output image after dehazing and selecting ROI.
+The code to calculate transmission and the amount of haze removed is adapted from  [@https://github.com/He-Zhang/image_dehaze.git] and [@https://github.com/samibinsami/A-Novel-Image-Dehazing-and-Assessment-Method.git] .

+![
+**Original Image without Dehazing**
+](images/333.png "Wide image"){#fig:original2 width=3in}

+![
+**Dehazed Image (with noise)**
+](images/444.png "Wide image"){#fig:dehazedone width=3in}

+![
+**Dehazed Image (within ROI)**
+](images/555.png "Wide image"){#fig:dehazeroi width=3in}

 6. Number of cars on streets

 Also, I take the number of cars on streets into account.
 Intuitively, the more cars on the street, the higher PM concentrations would be.
 There is a very efficient library in python called *cvlib*, within which a function called *object_detection* could detect the number of different objects appearing on an image.
 The example code is shown as below: